MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/toint-function.md

 ### Convert string to integer

-The following example converts a string "123" to an integer and checks if the converted value is equal to the integer 123.
+The following example converts a string to an integer and checks if the converted value is equal to a specific integer.

 :::moniker range="azure-data-explorer"
 > [!div class="nextstepaction"]